 The Corporate Ethics Committee was established to promote management that complies with domestic and international laws and regulations as well as corporate ethics and fulfills our CSR, and to ensure that executives and employees put compliance into practice.
 In addition, one of the members is an external attorney to ensure transparency.

-Chairperson: Compliance officer (Head of the Corporate Affairs Division)
+Chairperson: Compliance officer (Head of Global Compliance & Risk)

 Members: The committee consists of 12 members including 11 members internally assigned by the chairperson and an external attorney for ensuring the transparency and reliability of the committee.

 EHS Management Committee (Secretariat: Sustainability Promotion Department, Human Resources Department)

 The Group has established the EHS Management Committee in order to protect the environment and ensure the health and safety of employees and contribute to the development of a sustainable society while achieving the uniform management and promotion of environment, health, and safety management for which there is a high likelihood of risks occurring.

 Chairperson: Chief Executive Officer of EHS Management (Head of Global Corporate Strategy)

 Members: The committee consists of 14 members appointed by the chairperson.